-A Windows based PC host program is available for controlling the analyzer and displaying measured data.
+A PC host program is available for controlling the analyzer and displaying measured data.
 The program is part of the Times Technology Series and can control other analyzers in the series.
-The driver and PC Host program is posted on the MFJ Enterprises web site in the MFJ-226 Downloads section.
+The driver and PC Host program is posted on the MFJ web site.
 Be sure to install the program before connecting the analyzer to your PC.
-The program will be placed in the "All Programs" or "All Apps" list in your computer under the Times Technology folder.
-See your Windows instructions for locating that listing.
-If your version of Windows does not automatically install the drivers for the USB port follow the driver installation instructions included with the drivers to allow the MFJ-226 to connect to your computer.
+Follow the driver installation instructions included with the drivers to allow the MFJ-226 to connect to your computer.